yuxinlongx/YuXinLong/readme.txt

-git is a verson control system. git is free software.
+git is distributed a verson control system. git is free software.